-(1) Where a notary identifies a person and applies other due diligence measures, the Notarisation Act and the Notaries Act are followed, taking account of the variations provided for in this Act.

-(2) A notary, enforcement officer, bankruptcy trustee, auditor, attorney or another legal service provider may identify and verify the identity of a customer or a person participating in a transaction and a beneficial owner while establishing a business relationship or entering into a transaction, provided that it is necessary for the purpose of not interrupting the ordinary course of the professional activities and the risk of money laundering or terrorist financing is low.

-(3) In the case specified in subsection 2 of this section, the application of due diligence measures must be completed as soon as possible after the first contact and before taking binding measures.
+- (1) Where a notary identifies a person and applies other due diligence measures, the Notarisation Act and the Notaries Act are followed, taking account of the variations provided for in this Act. - (2) A notary, enforcement agent, bankruptcy trustee, auditor, attorney or another legal service provider may identify and verify the identity of a customer or a person participating in a transaction and a beneficial owner while establishing a business relationship or entering into a transaction, provided that it is necessary for the purpose of not interrupting the ordinary course of the professional activities and the risk of money laundering or terrorist financing is low. - (3) In the event specified in subsection 2 of this section, the application of due diligence measures must be completed within a reasonable time after the first contact and before making binding operations.
+[RT I, 10.07.2020, 1 entry into force 20.07.2020]